-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Benedict Cumberbatch, The Power of the Dog

-- Will Smith, King Richard
+- WINNER: Will Smith, King Richard

 - Denzel Washington, The Tragedy of Macbeth